jimmycasey/govDashboard/README.md

 ### Under the Hood

-- Build from static HTML, deployed using GitHub Actions and hosted in GitHub Pages.
+- Built from static HTML, deployed using GitHub Actions and hosted in GitHub Pages.
 - Tweets on every merge to main with "send-tweet-action" Github Action using the commit message as the tweet status.

 ### Thanks